League Info and Features

 See other league members' picks before the pick deadlines

-Typically you can only see other league members' picks after a game begins.
+Typically you can only see other league members' picks after a series begins.

 With this option, players can always see league competitors' picks.

-Players can change their picks until a game begins.
+Players can change their picks until a series begins.

 Allow commish to make late picks for league players: